leonardocasini/ContactManager/README.md

-# Project Title
+# Contact Manager

-One Paragraph of project description goes here
+A simple project for the exam of Human Computer Interaction

 ## Getting Started